mflova/flake8-numba/RULES.md

 ## NBA007

-Expected X type for the first positional argument.
+Expected a list for the first positional argument.
 Depending on the decorator you use, message will differ:

 - `@guvectorize`: Expects a list of tuples